Thandei/ApiPlatformCheck/README.md

 # MeeHou Social Network Project

 Follow the steps below in order to run the project.
-1. Download the project from github.
+1. Clone project from Github.
-2. 2.Run the following codes on the home directory.
+2. Run the following codes on the home directory.

 `composer install`